 Black liquid poop

-Black liquid poop can be cause for concern because it can indicate bleeding from a location somewhere in the higher portion of the digestive tract.
+Black liquid poop can be a cause for concern because it can indicate bleeding from a location somewhere in the higher portion of the digestive tract.

 Other potential causes of black liquid poop include taking Pepto-Bismol or iron supplements or eating foods that are blue or black in color.

 Diarrhea that lasts 2 weeks or less is known as acute diarrhea.
-Diarrhea that lasts longer than 4 weeks is considered chronic.
+Diarrhea that lasts

 Loose bowel movements can have a lot of unpleasant symptoms, including:

 If you see unexplained color changes in your liquid bowel movement, especially red, black, or tarry stool, seek emergency medical treatment.
-These symptoms could indicate bleeding in the digestive tract.
-Losing too much blood can be life threatening.

 - dehydration